VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

  > target_link_libraries(MyLovelyProject SomeMonster)
  >  ```
  >
  > Congratulations!
-You have you library linking, your includes pointed to
+You have you library linking, your includes pointed to,
  > your language standard requirement notified and any compile flags or defines
  > needed already forwarded

 It's a level of power I haven't found anything else and it's fantastic.
-The more complex your projects become, the more you feel this is saving you from all the nightmare that might be managing all that.
+The more complex your projects become, the more you feel this is saving you from the nightmare that might be managing all that.

-I am, however, a firm believer that as long as some magic like that remains magical it actually means you're not understanding what's going on and, thus, are unable to make any use of if other than just downloading someone else's project, typing the commands and just hoping it works.
+I am, however, a firm believer that as long as some magic like that remains magical it actually means you're not understanding what's going on and, thus, are unable to make any use of if other than just downloading someone else's project, typing the commands and hoping it works.
 And this is what this is about.

 ## How is *THIS* document any special?

 CMake has good documentation.

-This is a fact, if you disagree you are way too blessed.
+This is a fact.
+If you disagree you are way too blessed.
 Go spend half an hour trying to understand any Windows API function through MSDN... you'll agree.

-CMake's documentation though, is good reference.
+CMake's documentation though, is good __reference__.
 It doesn't do too great a job in "teaching" you how to use it.
 It mostly assumes you need to know how each individual thing works and does a good job at that.
-And it is pretty extensive and comprehensive.
+And it _is_ pretty extensive and comprehensive.

-Likewise, most of the CMake learning material elsewhere fall in one of two categories, by and large.
+Likewise, most of the CMake learning material elsewhere fall in one of two categories, by and large:

-On the one hand you have some step by step tutorials which get you building some come, all right.
-There's a decent official one, even.
+On the one hand you have some step by step tutorials which get you building some code, all right.
+There's [a decent official one](https://cmake.org/cmake-tutorial), even.

 And on the other hand there's a pretty good number of _StackOverflow_ questions with often good answers that will help you with a particular trick or situation.

 Where all that is lacking, I feel, is in teaching you _the mindset_ of writing CMake, in a way.
 A lot of the concepts and jargon that underlie how this works.
-And to me, that is central to demystifying a lot of what CMake does for you, and then getting CMake to do it when you want it to.
+And to me, that is central to demystifying a lot of what CMake does for you, and then, getting CMake to do it when you want it to.

 ### TL;DR

-I intend to go on a bit over these core principles to try and help you understand how CMake is doing things or how it expects you to do those things.
+I intend to go over these core principles to try and help you understand how CMake is doing things or how it expects you to do those things.
 Also how other people who are more experienced with CMake will expect them.
 So a mix of basic introduction with a splash of _Good Practices_ for good measure.

 Though there are some good documents on this, I still think there are some things I had to sort of piece together on my own and would have liked to have seen before I started doing my own stuff.
 With that in mind, on we go.